intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 being partitioned need to be established.
 This is the role of context separation.
-In particular, in order to prevent the correlation of user-specific information across contexts, partitions need to ensure that any single entity (other than the client itself) does not participate in contexts where both identities are visible.
+In particular, in order to prevent the correlation of user-specific information across contexts, partitions need to ensure that any single entity (other than the client itself) does not participate in contexts where both identifiers are visible.

 Context separation can be achieved in different ways, for example, over time, across network paths, based on (en)coding, etc. The privacy-oriented protocols described in this document generally involve